GovTechSG/ship-hats-overview/ship-hats-policy-announcements.md

 # SHIP-HATS Policy and Announcements

 ?> The policies and annoucements below have been emailed out to SHIP-HATS users.
-It is cross posted here for ease of use
+It is cross posted here for ease of use.

 ## SHIP-HATS Policies